tokio-rs/tokio-rfcs/tokio-reform.md

 }

 impl Handle {
-    // wakes up the corresponding reactor if it is blocking fn wakeup(&self);
+    // Wakes up the corresponding reactor if it is blocking pub fn wakeup(&self);

+    // Sets this handle as the default (returned by `Handle::default`)
+    // within the current thread, for the duration of `Enter`'s lifetime.
+    //
+    // The `Enter` type is explained in a later section on executors,
+    // but the point here is that defaults are tied to executor
+    // granularity.
+    pub fn make_default_for(&self, &mut Enter);
 }
 ```